tranvansang/express-transformer/README.md

 ## Array of arrays iteration

-This library is very useful if you want to validate/transform every element in an array, or every pair of elements between many arrays.
+This library is handly if you want to validate/transform every element in an array, or every pair of elements between many arrays.

 To indicate an array iteration, use the `[]` notation in the `path` value.